esnet-security/SCRAM/README.rst

 Installation
 ====

+To get a basic implementation up and running locally:

 - Pull this repository to start: ``git clone``
 - ``cd scram``
 - Create ``$scram_home/.envs/.production/.django`` a template exists in the docs/templates directory